turbot/guardrails-samples/cis_enforcements/aws/cis_v300_s1_iam/README.md

     > [!IMPORTANT]
     > Do not add or remove more than one Smart Folder to a resource at a time.
 Adding Smart Folders is an asynchronous operation, after changing the Smart Folder configuration for a resource, wait at least 5 minutes before adding or removing other Smart Folders.

-1. __Verify state (`OK`, `Alarm`, `Error`) of associated controls__: Within the Guardrails UI navigate to [{workspace-url}/apollo/reports/controls-by-resource?filter=controlTypeId%3A%27tmod%3A%40turbot%2Faws-iam%23%2Fresource%2Ftypes%2Fiam%27+state%3Aalarm](#).
+1. __Verify state (`OK`, `Alarm`, `Error`) of associated controls__: Within the Guardrails UI navigate to:
+    ```
+    {workspace-url}/apollo/reports/controls-by-resource?filter=controlTypeId%3A%27tmod%3A%40turbot%2Faws-iam%23%2Fresource%2Ftypes%2Fiam%27+state%3Aalarm
+    ```
+    Replace `{workspace-url}` with the FQDN of your workspace (e.g. https://company.cloud.turbot.com).
 Use the "Resource" filter to select the test account where the Smart Folder is attached.
 Review all controls in `Alarm` state to understand why they are violating CIS control objectives.
 1. For each control type, choose to [resolve the alarms](https://turbot.com/guardrails/docs/guides/quick-actions), [create resource exceptions](https://turbot.com/guardrails/docs/getting-started/activity-exceptions#manual-policy-exceptions) or to apply enforcement settings.
 The default setting for all controls are set to `Check: ...`.
 Each policy with an enforcement option will have a corresponding enforcement setting that is commented out.
 These can easily be found by searching across the `*.tf` files for `Enforce:`.
 1. To apply enforcement automation: Open the Smart Folder Terraform source files in your code editor.
 Toggle individual controls between `Check` and `Enforce` by changing which line is commented out: